Return to: Programs in the College of Engineering

 Materials science engineers are at the forefront of developing and testing new materials that can stand up to extreme environments, such as high heat or high pressure, or that are lighter or stronger than their predecessors.
 These new materials may be used in diverse industries such as health care, manufacturing or energy.

-Materials science engineers graduate with a broad base of knowledge, covering areas from extracting minerals and metals from ore to the development and fabrication of pure metals, alloys and other materials, development of materials for nuclear and fossil fuel reactors, development of advanced electronic and space-related materials, synthesis of novel catalysts to convert waste to energy, development of new high efficiency solar cells, development of new materials for energy storage (such as batteries), synthesis of novel materials to clean the environment, biomaterials and biomedical implants, This skill set is particularly useful for students who want to pursue a career in industry from aerospace to electronics, and the health sciences field.
+Materials science engineers graduate with a broad base of knowledge, covering areas from extracting minerals and metals from ore to the production of steel to the development and fabrication of pure metals, alloys and other materials, development of materials for nuclear and fossil fuel reactors, development of advanced electronic and space-related materials, synthesis of novel catalysts to convert waste to energy, development of new high efficiency solar cells, development of new materials for energy storage (such as batteries), synthesis of novel materials to clean the environment, biomaterials and biomedical implants.
+This skill set is particularly useful for students who want to pursue a career in any industry, but materials engineers can be found everywhere from the aerospace industry to the electronics industry and the health sciences field.

 III.
 Program Objectives/Student Learning Outcomes